-The Spot Color module can be obtained:
+The Spot Color module

-Follow the instructions to achieve the best possible printing results:
+How to achieve the best possible printing results:

 Note: In many cases, standard conversion without using a custom spot color library does not result in sufficiently good rendering of the spot color, nor does it produce a substitute process color that prints well.